marcstober/steacc/README.md

 ## Change Log

+### 2025.5.0

+* Add learn command and terminal tutorial, and run as part of onboarding.

 ### 2025.4.0
 * Restore (and reduce tech debt relating to) wrapper script, the lack of which caused a regression in that changing directories did not function.